SuleimanFarah/sunpy/GSOC-2016-hemant27.md

 **27 June – 25 July**

 This period will be dedicated to improving and adding examples to SunPy gallery.
-Probably a SunPy map tutorial or I could also add some video tutorials on basics of Lightcurves and Maps.
+Probably a SunPy map tutorial,also I plan add some video tutorials on basics of Lightcurves and Maps.
 Also, the main task would be to make full use of Jupyter notebooks (which I would have learned by then).
 Adding tutorials for various options available with Matplotlib